usujjwals/MLalgos/README.md

 # MLalgos
 I will be posting different ML prediction models in this repo.

+# Model: Gradient Boosting Flight Delays (Classification)

+This project is a concise analysis of tree-based gradient boosting for predicting whether a flight is on-time or delayed using operational flight data.

+The Jupyter Notebook covers data preparation, feature engineering (with special handling of time fields), model fitting, validation, and interpretation with a focus on reasoning and trade-offs—not just raw accuracy.

+## 📊 Dataset

+The analysis is performed on the FlightDelays.csv dataset.

+Outcome (Target Variable): New_Flight_Status (derived binary delay status)

+Key Predictors (examples): scheduled/actual times, origin/destination, carrier/route indicators, and engineered time features (e.g., minutes since midnight, day-of-week, month).
+Categorical fields are encoded appropriately.
+📈 Analysis & Methodology

+The notebook follows a structured workflow to build, evaluate, and explain a gradient boosting classifier.

+1. Baseline Model

+Data Preparation

+Parse time columns (e.g., CRS_DEP_TIME, DEP_TIME) into minutes since midnight.

+Create New_Flight_Status from raw status.

+One-hot/frequency encode categorical variables; impute or drop missing values as documented.

+Data Partitioning

+Split into training (60%) and validation (40%) with random_state=1.

+Model Fitting

+Train a simple baseline (e.g., Decision Tree or Logistic Regression) to establish reference metrics.

+Performance Evaluation

+Report Accuracy, Precision, Recall, F1, and AUC on training and validation sets.

+Inspect confusion matrix and ROC curve for class balance and threshold behavior.

+2. Gradient Boosting Model

+Estimator

+GradientBoostingClassifier (scikit-learn) as the primary model.

+Feature Set

+Use engineered time features, route/airport indicators, and cleaned numeric fields.

+Hyperparameters

+Tune key knobs such as n_estimators, learning_rate, max_depth/max_leaf_nodes, and subsample (when applicable).

+Keep seeds fixed (random_state=1) to ensure reproducibility.

+Validation

+Compare to baseline on the same validation split; emphasize bias–variance behavior and overfitting checks (train vs. validation).

+3. Interpretation & Diagnostics

+Global Importance

+Plot model-based or permutation importance to identify top drivers (often departure time windows, route/airport, and scheduling patterns).

+Error Analysis

+Review confusion matrix; discuss common false positives/negatives and operational implications.

+Reflections

+Explain what boosting is (sequential trees fit residuals), how it can reduce bias, and where overfitting can arise without regularization.

+Note limitations (e.g., missing detailed weather/aircraft data) and how those could improve recall/precision.
 # Model: Multiple linear regression
 ## Multiple Linear Regression for Toyota Corolla Price Prediction

 This project is a comprehensive analysis of multiple linear regression techniques.
 The goal is to predict the price of a used Toyota Corolla based on various car specifications.

 The Jupyter Notebook explores data preparation, model fitting, model validation, and advanced techniques for variable selection and regularization.

 ### 📊 Dataset